balint41/Thesis/README.md

-# Master thesis data project
+# Master's thesis data project

 ## Project overview
 My master's thesis is focusing on the gamma imbalance of the option market makers' and its effect on the underlying market volatility in the option markets of Europe.